VIRGIN MARY (TO DRESS UP). WOOD, METAL. SPANISH SCHOOL, 17TH CENTURY.

 Reference: ZF1182

-Virgin to dress.
+Dressed Virgin.
 Wood, metal.
 Spanish school, 17th century.
-Has faults (hand, etc.).
-Sculpture made of polychrome wood that shows a woman, with the head, neck and hands carved and polychromed in detail, a sketched dress and arms in exposed wood.
-Iconographically, it is surely a Virgin Mary, made in this way because it was designed to be dressed and adorned with hairpieces (hence the work on the skull area).
-It is necessary to highlight the folds on the front, not common in this type of work, resembling clothing.
-Features a closed royal crown.
-Dress carvings were very common during the Spanish Baroque, and there may be cases of works in which the unseen part was barely roughed out and others in which everything is carved, with many intermediate points (see the present case).
-Remember the San Antonio Abad by Benito Silveira made in the second half of the 18th century that is in the National Museum of Sculpture in Valladolid, a San Francisco de Paula from the 18th century in the Museo del Carmen de Maipú (Santiago de Chile), etc.
+It has faults (hand, etc.).
+This polychrome wooden sculpture depicts a woman, with her head, neck, and hands meticulously carved and polychromed.
+She wears a sketched dress, and her arms are left exposed.
+Iconographically, it is almost certainly a representation of the Virgin Mary, crafted in this manner to be dressed and adorned with embellishments (hence the detailed work on the skull).
+The folds on the forehead, unusual in this type of work, are particularly noteworthy, resembling clothing.
+She wears a closed royal crown.
+Dressed sculptures were very common during the Spanish Baroque period.
+Some works had only the unseen portions roughly hewn, while others were entirely carved, with many intermediate steps (as in the present case).
+Examples include the Saint Anthony Abbot by Benito Silveira, created in the second half of the 18th century and housed in the National Sculpture Museum of Valladolid, and an 18th-century Saint Francis of Paola in the Carmen Museum of Maipú (Santiago, Chile), among others.

 · Size: 44x28x86 cms